Dates: Tuesday 7 January – Monday 20 January

 Rehearsal season 1: National Choral School

-Rehearsal season 2: Saturday 3 July – Thursday 9 July (arrival in Sydney on Friday 2 July)
+Rehearsal season 2: Friday 3 July – Thursday 9 July (arrival in Sydney on Thursday2 July)

 Tour: Friday 10 July – Thursday 16 July 2020